How exactly do you say nice to meet you in Italian?

 Formal way(s) to say nice to meet you in Italian

-Of course, since you are learning a second language, nobody will scowl at you for choosing the wrong formula!
-But respect when respect is due will always be appreciated, even among people as friendly as the Italians.
+Of course, since you are learning a second language, no one is going to scowl at you for choosing the wrong sentence!
+But respect, when respect is due, will always be appreciated, even among people as friendly as the Italians.

 So, what’s the formal way to say nice to meet you in Italian?